POSTED BY March 7, 2016 COMMENTS (69)ON

 A lot of investors buy unsuitable or wrong financial products in their financial lives and it drains their money and valuable energy.
 It gives them unnecessary tension, which could have been avoided if they were a little more prudent in their financial life.
 Below are the top 4 reasons why most of the people have bad financial products in their life.
 I surveyed 920 people, the top most reason why because they were careless themselves and bought things without much thought.
 Where pressure from family/friends was not the major reason.

 The careless attitude costs them too much trouble.
-I have worked with more than a thousand investor now, and I can tell you most of the good financial lives which we see are not because of taking good decisions, but by avoiding bad decisions.
-Most of the people who have high networth or powerful financial lives are those who have not wasted their valuable time and money in wrong financial products and concentrated on simple things.
+I have worked with more than a thousand investor now, and I can tell you most of the good financial lives which we see are not because of making good decisions, but by avoiding bad decisions.
+Most of the people who have high net worth or powerful financial lives are those who have not wasted their valuable time and money in wrong financial products and concentrated on simple things.

 One bad move can nullify 2-3 good decisions.

-Today I want to talk about 4 core problems which arises out of buying a wrong financial product.
-Lets look at them one by one.
+Today I want to talk about 4 core problems that arise out of buying the wrong financial product.
+Let’s look at them one by one.

 Nothing hurts investors more than losing their hard earned money.
 When you buy a wrong financial product, most of the times, you lose money or do not get the returns your hard earned money deserves.
-Few years back ULIP’s were one of the most missold financial products.
-Millions of investors have lost their hard earned money in these products.
-The charges in first year were huge that time which ate away all the returns one got.
-On top of it, the returns of the ULIP were linked to stock market and most of the investors never knew this.
+A few years back ULIP’s were one of the most mis-sold financial products.
+Millions of investors have lost their hard-earned money in these products.
+The charges in the first year were huge at that time which ate away all the returns one got.
+On top of it, the returns of the ULIP were linked to the stock market and most of the investors never knew this.

-Because of this, a lot investors lost a big chunk of their money in these products.
+Because of this, a lot of investors lost a big chunk of their money in these products.

-Then there are other kind of products like endowment insurance policies which does not pay you back your full money if you surrender them in between or very early.
+Then there are other kinds of products like endowment insurance policies which does not pay you back your full money if you surrender them in between or very early.
 Its the product design.
 If you pay Rs 50,000 per year premium, then in 4 yrs you must have paid Rs 2 lacs in total.
 Do you know much would you get back, if you wanted to close the policy and take your money back?
-On an average it would be just 40%-45 %, which means only Rs 1 lac you will get back.
+On average it would be just 40%-45 %, which means only Rs 1 lac you will get back.

-Forget financial products, some time back I bought a sim card which was available on purchase of an internet connection and there were some attarctive benefits associated.
-I fell for it, and bought it without giving much thought.
+Forget financial products, some time back I bought a sim card which was available on purchase of an internet connection and there were some attractive benefits associated.
+I fell for it and bought it without giving much thought.
 I spend a good amount of time and energy behind it, paid bills without using it and finally ran around to close the connection.
 I could have avoided a lot of pain, had I just ignored it.
-The same is true for various credit cards, unwanted memeberships etc etc.
+The same is true for various credit cards, unwanted memberships, etc.